What is Finance Commission of India?

 - found to be of unsound mind, involved in a vile act, if there is a conflict of interest

-- The members shall give part time or whole time service to the Commission as scheduled by the President.
+- The members shall give part-time or service to the Commission as scheduled by the President.

 - The salary of the members is as per the provisions laid down by the Constitution.